 |75mm||Large flush panel doors|

-Buy your rollers according to the type of paint you'll be using and the surface you'll be covering.
-Rollers are an ideal way of getting a large surface job done quickly and easily, and come in short, medium or long pile:
+We recommend buying your rollers according to the type of paint you’ll be using and the surface you’ll be covering.
+The pile length of your roller is a good indication of what it’s used for.

-- Short pile - for fine and flat surfaces
+- Short pile roller – for fine and flat surfaces

-- Medium pile - for smooth surfaces (but can be used on most walls)
+- Medium pile roller – for smooth surfaces (but can be used on most walls)

-- Long pile - for very textured surfaces, or even surfaces outside the home
+- Long pile roller – for very textured surfaces, or even surfaces outside the home

 Other types of roller

-For when you're using gloss finish paint or varnish.
+- Foam roller – for when you are using gloss finish paint or varnish

-For those hard-to-reach places or small areas of a wall (you don't have to use it exclusively for radiators).
-Also handy for areas where there's fixed furniture.
+- Radiator roller – for hard-to-reach places or smaller areas of a wall (not exclusively for radiators).
+Also handy for areas where there’s fixed furniture